aspose-html/aspose-html-reference-tutorials/content/english/java/converting-epub-to-pdf/convert-epub-to-tiff/_index.md

 In this comprehensive guide, we've walked you through the process of converting EPUB to TIFF using Aspose.HTML for Java.
 With the right prerequisites in place and by following the step-by-step instructions, you can seamlessly transform your EPUB documents into high-quality TIFF images, opening up new possibilities for your document management needs.

-For further assistance and to explore more features of Aspose.HTML for Java, you can refer to the [official documentation](https://reference.aspose.com/html/java/) or download the library from [here](https://releases.aspose.com/html/java/).
+For further assistance and to explore more features of Aspose.HTML for Java, you can refer to the [documentation](https://reference.aspose.com/html/java/) or download the library from [here](https://releases.aspose.com/html/java/).

 ## Frequently Asked Questions (FAQs)

 ### Is Aspose.HTML for Java free to use?
    Aspose.HTML for Java is a commercial library.
-You can obtain a temporary license for evaluation or purchase a full license from the official website.
+You can obtain a temporary license for evaluation or purchase a full license from the website.

 ### Can I convert multiple EPUB files to TIFF in a single run?
    Yes, you can batch convert EPUB files to TIFF by iterating through your files and applying the conversion process for each one.